Mjishu/character-quiz/features.md

-- choose language
+x- choose language
-- tests you on each character
+x- tests you on each character
 - character should have
       - TL
       - EN/phonetic sound